 Si=lmlWlNle-TsZi,l …13)

 where ml is the female maturity ogive, Ts is the beginning of the spawning time within a year (set at 0.81).
-The model was conditioned to the available data and known surf clam life history parameters, and consisted in estimating the unknown parameters by fitting the population dynamics to the data.
+The model was conditioned to the available data and known surf clam life-history parameters and consisted of estimating the unknown parameters by fitting the population dynamics to the data.
 The objective function consisted of negative log-likelihood functions and penalized priors (Table 2 and Table 3).
 The model was conditioned through an estimation procedure implemented in ADMB (Fournier et al., 2012).

 Section C: Simulation of the management procedure